RyanWu2233/YOLO4/README.md

 ## YOLO V4 Detection example:
 Folloing picture illustrates the capability of object localization and object identification capability of YOLO V4.
 Table below lists objects recoginized by YOLO V4.
 S represents probability of each object where 1 means 100% sure.
 P represents confidence level of the object class. (x0, y0) means left and top boundary. (w,h) means width and height of the box.
+It is clear that YOLO V4 performance well for both large object (object 0, 1) and small object (object 9, 10, 11 which are amplified on the right of image).
 ![Result_2](./JPG/YOLO4_01B.jpg)
 ![Result_1A](./JPG/YOLO4_01A.jpg)

 ![Result_2](./JPG/YOLO4_02.jpg)